 Joe is a writer of anglo-Indian heritage, who grew up in Gloucestershire and Devon, on a diet of Roald Dahl books, Beano comics and Nintendo games.
 He studied drama at the University of Exeter, where he co-founded Worklight Theatre.

 Joe co-wrote and performed How to Start a Riot, which won critical acclaim at Edinburgh Festival Fringe 2012, I Think I’m a Feminist, which toured in 2013 and 2014, and Fix (commissioned by Theatre Royal Stratford East), which premiered at Edinburgh Festival Fringe 2017 and toured the same year.

-His debut solo show, Labels, won a Scotsman Fringe First in 2015, as well as three other international awards, and has toured extensively in the UK, as well as to America, Singapore, Australia and Denmark.
+His debut solo show, Labels, won a Scotsman Fringe First in 2015, as well as four other international awards, and has toured extensively in the UK, as well as to America, Singapore, Australia and Denmark.
 It was part of Southbank Centre’s Alchemy Festival in May 2017.
 His second solo show, Monster, premiered at Edinburgh Fringe Festival 2017, and has also toured internationally and throughout the UK.
-Both will have a limited run at The Wardrobe, Bristol in January 2020 and then again at the Vaults Festival in February 2020.
+Both had a limited run at The Wardrobe, Bristol in January 2020 and then again at the VAULT Festival in February 2020.
 Following the cancellation of Edinburgh Fringe 2020, Labels was chosen to be a part of the Fringe alternative ‘Shedinburgh Fringe Festival’ and streamed in August 2020.